Chord builder · Chord page

 The Csus2 chord

 Wonderwall opens here.
 So does Don't Look Back in Anger.
 A chord that asks a question.
 The Csus2 (C - D - G) is a suspended second, which is why it sounds a quartal hover above the root.
 Writers pick it for an unresolved, hovering feel, and you can find it across arpeggiated guitar parts and floating ballad intros.
-On guitar the chord sits easily under standard open chord shapes; on piano it stacks straight up under the right hand.
+On guitar the chord sits right under the fingers in open position; on piano it stacks straight up under the right hand.
 The page below covers the voicings worth memorising, the theory, the progressions where the Csus2 earns its keep, and the records that lean on it.

 Hear the Csus2 in the chord builder →